 - MyGideon - MyGideon is NAPD's library of public defense resources and information, continuously curated for quality and recency.
 All past webinars and hundreds of other training videos are archived on MyGideon.
 The resources at MyGideon grow daily.

-NAPD works with local offices and national partners in order to set and focus the national public defense agenda.
+The Public Defense Experts: NAPD works with local offices and partners to focus the national public defense agenda.
 Activities include:

-- Amicus Briefs - NAPD stands ready to join other organizations in attacking injustice by filing amicus briefs to support diverse justice reforms.
+- Amicus Briefs: NAPD stands ready to join other organizations in attacking injustice by filing amicus briefs to support diverse justice reforms; it has supported more than 30 briefs since 2014.

-- Ethics and Policy Papers - NAPD tackles diverse issues through published ethics opinions and policy papers.
+- Ethics and Policy Papers: NAPD tackles diverse issues through published ethics opinions/policy papers.

-- Public Education and Outreach - NAPD creates resources, recruits communications assistance and provides direct support to members to promote public defense values.
+- Public Education & Outreach: NAPD creates resources, communications assistance and directly supports members to promote public defenders and public defender values.

-The substantive work of NAPD is undertaken by our volunteer members – the public defense experts.
-Annual individual membership is $25; organizational membership (when joining all organization advocates) is $20/person.
-NAPD currently has more than 100 member organizations and nearly 14,000 members across all fifty states.
+Join Us: NAPD is a member-led movement.
+Annual individual membership is $25; organizational membership is $20/person.
+NAPD has more than 100 member organizations (including 19 statewide systems), 600 individual members and nearly 16,000 total members across all fifty states.